deephealthproject/promort_pipeline/README.md

 docker exec -ti sgd_mpi /bin/bash
 ```

 A file named *hostfile* is already present in the container folder */home/sgd_mpi/code*.
-This is needed to make mpi aware about how many nodes and how many GPUs per node are available for the distributed computation.
+This is needed to make MPI aware about how many nodes and how many GPUs per node are available for the distributed computation.
 The *hostfile* provided contains one line:
 ```
 HOSTNAME slots=2
 ```
 assuming a computation environment of one node with 2 GPUs.

-To run the examples read the **README** present on each example subfolder.
+To run the examples read the **README** present in each example subfolder ([mnist](code/examples/mnist), [imagenette](imagenette2-224/python)).